dkhunt27/simple-js-validator/README.md

 ### Note to myself

 - Make sure working in dev branch
-- When updates are complete, run "grunt test" to verify all tests are passing.
+- When updates are complete, run "npm test" or "npm run-script test-travis" to verify all tests are passing without or with test coverage.
 - Run "grunt hint" to verify all jshint checks are passing.
 - Run "grunt bump" to update version (grunt bump:patch, grunt bump:minor) or update package.json directly
 - Update release history and version ref at top of js file